reedybee/delta/README.md

 operating systems and hardware using a single API.

 ## Features:
-- Create and manage windows using the `Win32 API`,
+- Create and manage windows using the `Win32 API`
-- Interface with OpenGL directly to handle graphics,
+- Interface with OpenGL directly to handle graphics
+- Get user input (needs more work)

 ## Usage:
 Delta's header file can be found at `delta/delta.h`.